-Criteria JORC Code Explanation Commentary Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.). <input type="checkbox"/> Diamond drill-holes of HQ and NQ diameter.
-Down-hole surveys were routinely completed for the diamond drill-holes, with approximately half of the drill holes oriented using a modern core orienting apparatus.
-Drilling was standard tube (not triple tube) Drill-hole inclinations ranged from -55 degrees to -82 degrees and oriented on various azimuths depending on the geological formation.
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Criteria JORC Code Explanation Commentary Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
+Diamond drill-holes of HQ and NQ diameter.
+Down-hole surveys were routinely completed for the diamond drill-holes, with approximately half of the drill core oriented using a modern core orienting apparatus.
+Drilling was standard tube (not triple tube) Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Diamond core recovery by measuring the length of core recovered compared to the length drill run.
+Drill-hole inclinations ranged from -50 degrees to -80 degrees and oriented on various azimuths depending on the geological formation.
+Dip and Azimuth information is in the significant intercepts table Diamond core recovery by measuring the length of core recovered compared to the length drill run.
 Drill recoveries were considered as good with over 90% of the drill runs &gt; 90% recovery.
 Care when drilling broken ground, dispensing with the core into the trays and working closely with the contractors to ensure sample recoveries remained consistent.
 Gold mineralisation does not apparently correlate to zones of low sample recovery; sample bias due to poor sample recovery is therefore not believed to be an issue.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logged. <input type="checkbox"/> All drill-holes have been geologically and geotechnically logged in detail, and the data stored in a digital database.
-Information collected in logging is considered appropriate for future studies Logging of diamond drill-core is a combination of qualitative and quantitative and recorded lithology, mineralogy, mineralisation, structure, weathering and colour.
+The total length and percentage of the relevant intersections logged.
+All drill-holes have been geologically and geotechnically logged in detail, and the data stored in a digital database.
+Information collected in logging is considered appropriate for future studies.
+Logging of diamond drill-core is a combination of qualitative and quantitative and recorded lithology, mineralogy, mineralisation, structure, weathering and colour.
 Core photographs also exist for all drill-holes.
-Logged data exists for 100% of the holes drilled. <input type="checkbox"/> <input type="checkbox"/>
+Interesting sections during the logging were often photographed and commented on in summary logs made available to the geological management team.
+Logged data exists for 100% of the holes drilled.